5 Best Sewing Machines Under $300

-Here are our under $300 sewing machine reviews.
+Here are my under 5 best sewing machines under $300 reviews.

-The Singer 7469Q model is designed with quilters in mind, but is versatile enough to be used for a variety of different sewing projects.
+The Singer 7469Q model is designed with quilters in mind but is versatile enough to be used for a variety of different sewing projects.
 The programmable needle up/down and drop feed functions make quilting easy.
 The machine comes programmed with 98 built-in stitches, and because the stitch length and width are adjustable, the project possibilities are endless.
+No wonder it took my top spot as one of the best sewing machines under $300.

 - Automatic needle threader and drop and sew bobbin system